Personal Perspectives

 Serve the Pasta: What Strategic Planning Has in Common with Parenting

-One of the most freeing moments in my life as a mother came when I stopped asking my toddlers what they wanted for dinner.
-I just made what I felt would best suit the mood.
+One of the most freeing moments in my life as a mother came when I stopped asking my toddlers what they wanted for dinner: I simply made what I felt would best suit the day.
 And guess what?
 Everyone was happier.

-Plans fail when they try to please everyone.
-Plans fail when they are too abstract, too vague, or too big.
-The best plans I’ve seen have clarity, courage, and flexibility built in.
-Not just in the document, but in the behavior of the leaders stewarding it.
+No plan will please everyone.
+Most plans I’ve seen try to please everyone and end up too abstract, vague, or big, and those plans fail.
+The best plans have focus, clarity, courage, and flexibility built into the document and in the behavior of the leaders stewarding it.

 Serve the pasta.